techstreams/TSContactForm/README.md

     gulp dev

+**Docs:**

+Ensure that [Harp](http://harpjs.com/docs/quick-start) is installed on your system.

-To run the docs locally, [install Harp](#docs) and run the following command from the project's root directory:
+To view the docs locally, and run one of the following commands from the project's root directory:

     gulp docsdev

+OR

+    harp server ./docs/_harp

 *Open up a browser and navigate to [http://localhost:9000](http://localhost:9000)*

-To compile the docs, [install Harp](#docs) and run the following command from the project's root directory:
+To compile the docs, run one of the following commands from the project's root directory:

     gulp docsbuild

+OR

+    harp compile ./docs/_harp ./docs/_site

 You can find all gulp tasks in the [gulpfile](gulpfile.coffee).

-### Docs

-The documentation was built with [Harp](http://harpjs.com/).
-To run the documentation locally:

-Install Harp on your system.  *See the [documentation](http://harpjs.com/docs/environment/install) for more information.*

-To run the Harp server, execute the following command from the project's root directory *(or use the [gulp docsdev](#using-coffeescript-and-gulp) task)*:

-    harp server ./docs/_harp

-*Open up a browser and navigate to [http://localhost:9000](http://localhost:9000)*

-To build the docs, execute the following command from the project's root directory *(or use the [gulp docsbuild](#using-coffeescript-and-gulp) task)*:

-    harp compile ./docs/_harp ./docs/_site

 ## License